How much does the licence cost? Click to get info

 What happens next?

-Once your application has been submitted and paid for, the licence application will be checked to verify that all information has been provided.
+Once your application has been submitted and paid for, it will be checked to verify that all information has been provided.

-If any information is missing you will be contacted and asked to submit the missing information.
+If any information is missing we will contact you and ask you to provide it.

-Once the application has been made in full, it will be assessed.
+Once the application has been made in full, we will assess it.
 This will normally take no longer than 28 days.

-All licenced properties will be subject to selection for inspection
+All licensed properties will be subject to selection for inspection.

 Change in circumstances Click to get info